woodruffw/yossarian-bot/WRITING_PLUGINS.md

 * You should call `use_auth` instead of reimplementing `yossarian-bot`'s
 authentication system if your plugin needs to be restricted to only authenticated admins.
 Be aware that `use_auth` restricts *all* commands in the plugin.

+* You should call `use_opped` if the bot needs to be a channel operator to perform an action.
+Be aware that `use_opped` restricts *all* commands in the plugin.

 * You should (re)define `usage` and `match?(cmd)` to meet your plugin's